sunil55999/SignalSo/attached_assets/next_task.md

 ❗ Rules:

-* Use `shadcn/ui` table components
+* Use server-side only, do not expose secrets in frontend
-* Keep styling consistent with SignalHistory.vue and ProviderCompare.tsx
+* Place templates in `/server/templates/` as `.html`
-* Ensure accessibility and keyboard navigation support
+* Log success/failure of reports in `/logs/email_reports.log`